 - Month 6: Focus on event type analysis

 This does not mean that the Editorial Calendar is set in stone.
-Things may come up through the course of the program that require you to adjust your focus for reporting.
+Things may come up through the course of the program that requires you to adjust your focus for reporting.
 However, this tool helps you strategically plan your report writing structure, which in turn can reduce your stress levels.
 Who knows where that can take you?
 As stress diminishes, you might even discover that you enjoy report writing!

 Photo Source: www.gotcredit.com